-Becoming short of breath after physical activities or during moments of extreme stress isn’t uncommon.
-However, difficulty breathing when you are lying down may be a sign of a serious medical condition.
+However, difficulty breathing when you are lying down, called orthopnea, may be a symptom of a serious medical condition.

-Common causes for difficulty breathing when lying down are:
+Common causes of difficulty breathing when lying down are:

 - chronic coughing

 Sleep apnea causes shallow or brief pauses in breathing while sleeping.
 The

 If sleep apnea makes breathing difficult while lying down, you may find using a continuous positive airway pressure machine helpful.

 Snoring occurs when your tongue, throat, and the roof of your mouth (soft palate) relax during sleep, obstructing your airway.
 This can happen because of your anatomy, alcohol consumption, obesity, or a cold or allergies.

 Complications of snoring may include daytime sleepiness and difficulty concentrating.